h183502/dat110public/week12/week12.md

 - Hash: implements hash function method and converts the hash value to big integer.
 Also, it implements a custom modulo 2^mbit function for testing purposes (where mbit = 4).
 The current implementation uses SHA-1 which is a 128bit hash algorithm.
 - Util: contains various utility methods for obtaining registry or performing conversion.

-### Running the ChordDHT program
+### Running the ChordDHT system
-1. Specify one valid IP address (multi-machine testsing) or process name (single machine testing) in the StaticTracker class (This class starts and creates the ring).
-You can simply leave the process names as "process1", "process2", "process3", ...
+1. Specify one valid IP address (multi-machine setup) or process name (single machine testing) in the StaticTracker class (This process class is expected to start be started first to create the ring).
+You can simply leave the process names as "process1", "process2", "process3", ..., etc.
 2. Specify the ttl value to decide how long the node should be alive.
 If you want the program to run forever, set the run forever variable to true in the ChordNodeContainer.
 Or increase the sleep time to make it run longer.
-3. Run the ChordNodeContainer class
+3. Run the first ChordNodeContainer class (e.g. process1)
 4. Several ChordNodeContainer instances can then be launched.
-Each must specify addresses of active ChordNodeContainers that are running currently
+Each must specify addresses of active ChordNodeContainers that are running currently in their StaticTracker class (e.g. "process1", "process2", etc.)
 5. Run the NodeClient class to test that a client can contact an active node and request for a file by resolving the file through the contacted node.